 Can you take Adderall if you have Anxiety?

 No, taking Adderall in case of a patient having anxiety is not recommended owing to the fact that it can cause more anxiety symptoms and increases panic attacks.
 Adderall is a stimulant, it keeps us focused and awake.
 And Adderall also decreases the effect of Alprazolam.

 Can Adderall calm you down?

 Yes, Adderall will calm you down.
 Adderall with Amphetamine content, makes people more energetic and active, resulting in a calming effect specially for people with ADHD.
 With this calming effect, people also tend to feel more sleepy.
 Even in clinical trials, injection of Adderall leads to Fatigue that affects 2-4% of people.

 Adderall, a stimulant that is prescribed for people with ADHD owing to the fact that it helps one to focus, increase their concentration and stay alert.
-While Xanax, a drug named Benzodiazepine, used to combat anxiety and panic disorders.
+While Alprazolam a drug named Benzodiazepine, used to combat anxiety and panic disorders.
 It helps individuals to relax, feel calm and get relaxed.

 If both the drugs are taken together, there are harmful effects associated with it.
 The two major effects are the risk of addiction and the drop in the effectiveness of both these drugs.
-Adderall, being a stimulant, it elevates our concentration as well as focus while Xanax can neutralize these effects.
+Adderall, being a stimulant, it elevates our concentration as well as focus while Alprazolam can neutralize these effects.
 The latter function as a sedative that reduces stress, excitement and anxiety which are counteracted by the effect of Adderall.

 What are the side effects of Adderall Addiction and Abuse?